What Is Grid Trading?

-Implementation wise, once a level is “knocked-out” the order on the opposing level would normally be cancelled.
+When implementing a grid it’s good practice that once a level is “knocked-out” the order on the opposing level be cancelled.
 This avoids the unnecessary cost (in spread and swap fees) of having two opposing trades open at once when the profit outcome is fixed.

 For example, say the buy at level 1 opens, then the price falls back to 1.3440 and the sell order at level -4 is reached.
-The open “buy” would then be closed, and the sell order cancelled.
+The open “buy” would then be closed, and the sell order cancelled prior to execution.

 Our maximum loss for this grid set up is -300 pips This occurs when the price reaches all levels and the complete set of trades are opened.
 However the grid’s upside profit potential is unlimited.